ohClaire/whats-for-dinner/Reflection.md

 5. The Choose Your Own Adventure I fulfilled was the “User can delete a recipe”.
 The button "I don't like this dish" is located on the top left corner of the right box.
 When clicked, the data model is updated by removing the current dish shown from its respective array.
 The button will change to red and the text will inform the user the dish was removed.
 With the inclusion of the entire meal's functionality, the user cannot choose to remove the Entire Meal output.

 ## Deployed Page
-Visit our published What's For Dinner Site [here](https://ohclaire.github.io/whats-for-dinner/)
+Visit my published What's For Dinner Site [here](https://ohclaire.github.io/whats-for-dinner/)

 ## Possible Future Extensions
   - Some of my functions are lengthy and need to be refactored for DRY and Single-Responsibility.
 Given more time, I would like to refactor showACourseDish and create a function for adding/removing the hidden class.